Slope filtrations of log $p$-divisible groups: Slope filtrations of log --divisible groups

+To prove the claim (2), it is enough to prove that the following claims are true: \begin{itemize} \item $G_{n}\to G_{n+1}$ is an injection for any integer $n\geq 1$; \item the sequence

+is exact. \end{itemize} These claims follow from the exact sequence (5.5) and the fact that similar properties hold for systems $\{H_{1}[p^{n}]\}$ and $\{H_{2}[p^{n}]\}$. \end{proof}

 \begin{thm} Let $S$ be a locally noetherian log regular fs log scheme over $\bF_p$ and $U$ be a dense open subscheme of $S$.
-Let $G$ be a log $p$-divisible group over $S$, and let $H_{U}$ be a completely slope divisible log $p$-divisible group over $U$.
-Then, for an arbitrary isogeny $G|_{U}\to H_{U}$, there exists an isogeny $G\to H$ which is the unique extension of $G|_{U}\to H_{U}$. \end{thm}
+Let $G$ be a log $p$-divisible group over $S$.
+Suppose that we are given a completely slope divisible log $p$-divisible group $H_{U}$ over $U$ and an isogeny $f_{U}\colon G|_{U}\to H_{U}$.
+Then there exist a completely slope divisible log $p$-divisible group $H$ over $S$ and an isogeny $f\colon G\to H$ extending $f_{U}$. \end{thm}